Kraymond1738/LearnHub/README.md

 [LearnHub](https://kriztech.github.io) is an innovative course provider app that offers a wide range of educational programs to enhance your knowledge and skills.
 With a userinterface, LearnHub provides interactive courses, expert instructors, webinars and personalized learning paths.
 Whether you are interested in professional development, academic subjects, or hobbies, LearnHub has something for everyone.
-LearnHub is an online platform that creates teaching and learning environments for users to engage and interact.
+LearnHub is an online platform that creates a teaching and learning environments for users to engage and interact.

 ## Table of content